Limited support for Bath and North East Somerset

-We're not currently able to provide detailed weekly summaries for Bath and North East Somerset Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Bath and North East Somerset Council.
+Running the service is expensive, and we need to cover our costs.

 Licensing Sub-Committee - Thursday, 27th June, 2024 10.00 am